justinnoor/pfhowto/README.md

 icmp_messages= "{ echoreq }"
 ```

-Now we can call the variable names inside of a rule instead of the parameters.
-This makes our ruleset easier read, and easier to expand.
-Notice we also added a macro for our network interface **vtnet0**, which is the default interface on a singleton Digital Ocean droplet.
+Now we can call the variable names inside of a rule instead of the parameters, i.e., `$tcp_services`.
+This makes our ruleset easier read and expand.
+Another macro was created for our network interface **vtnet0**, which is the default interface on a single FreeBSD droplet.

-[PF](https://man.openbsd.org/pf) also provides **tables**, which are similar to macros, but they are designed to hold groups of IP addresses.
+We can also use **tables**, which are similar to macros, but they are designed to hold groups of IP addresses.
 Let's create a **table** for non-routable IP addresses that have no business traveling through the internet.
 Non-routable IP addresses often play a role in Denial of Service attacks (DOS).
 Our droplet should not send or receive packets containing these source addressess.
-For our **table** we will use all of the IP addresses that are specified in [RFC6890](https://tools.ietf.org/html/rfc6890), which defines special-purpose IP address registries.
+For our **table** we will use all of the IP addresses specified in [RFC6890](https://tools.ietf.org/html/rfc6890), which defines special-purpose IP address registries.

 Create the table:
 ```